syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Sets the browse button width.
+Sets the width of the browse button.